How to discourage rodents from eating your bird food

 2. Keep the area below the feeders clean

 Position the feeders over patio rather than grass to make sure it is easy to sweep.
 Rats are more likely to come to your garden at night (if you see some in the day it is likely there are more after dark) so ensure the area below the feeder is swept clean at the end of each day, and put food out first thing in the morning so that the majority is gone by bedtime.
-Although rats will climb a feeder if they know food is up there, they are more likely to be tempted in by food on the floor.
+Although rats will climb a feeding pole if they know food is up there, they are more likely to be tempted in by food on the floor first.

 4. Use the best quality food